Lattice Boltzmann Method for Electromagnetic Wave Scattering: Methodology

-Having described the LBM formulation and its numerical implementation, we now turn to the physical observables used to quantify electromagnetic scattering.
-While the LBM directly yields the time evolution of the electric and magnetic fields inside the computational domain, scattering properties are more conveniently expressed in terms of far-field quantities.
-In particular, the RCS in three dimensions and the SW in two dimensions provide standard measures for comparing numerical results with analytical or semi-analytical benchmarks.
-The definitions of these quantities are summarized below \cite{balanis2012advanced}.
+Having introduced the LBM formulation, we now describe the far-field observables used to quantify electromagnetic scattering.
+While LBM provides the time evolution of the electric and magnetic fields within the computational domain, scattering characteristics are most conveniently analyzed in terms of far-field quantities.

-where ${\bf E}^I$ and ${\bf E}^S$ denote the incident and scattered electric fields, respectively, measured at a distance $r$ from the scatterer.
-The SW and RCS can also be expressed in terms of scattered and incident magnetic fields in the same way.
-Unlike the three-dimensional RCS, $\sigma_{3D}$, which has units of area, the two-dimensional SW, $\sigma_{2D}$, has units of length, representing the effective width of the object as perceived in the far field.

-Since these observables are defined in the far-field region, direct evaluation from the finite computational domain is not possible.
-To connect the near-field data computed by LBM to the far-field quantities, we employ a near-to-far-field (NTFF) transformation based on the equivalence principle, as described below.
+In the far-field region ($r \gg a$), where $r$ is the observation distance from the scatterer center and $a$ its characteristic size, the scattered field has the asymptotic form $e^{-ikr}/r$ in 3D and $e^{-ikr}/\sqrt{r}$ in 2D.
+This asymptotic behavior allows the definition of a far-field scattering amplitude $S$, whose squared magnitude characterizes the angular scattering distribution.